RajaAIStarter/MACHINE_LEARNING_GUIDE/Supervised/Regression/Linear-Regression/readme.md

 # Linear Regression: A Quick Overview

+Before you dive into the implementations, I highly recommend first learning the heart of each algorithm—its core idea and how it works.
+You can explore this through YouTube tutorials, books, or online courses.
+This repository is meant to complement that knowledge by showing how to translate concepts into working code.

 Linear regression is a regression algorithm used to predict continuous values.
 It's one of the simplest and most interpretable models in machine learning, making it a great starting point for understanding regression concepts.

 ## Key Idea